simran5mar/backbase-kubernete/README.md

 For this solution to run its required to have:

 1. Kubernetes cluster running. (covered in step 1 and Step 2)
+2. Terraform installed.
-2. helm installed (covered in step 3).
+3. helm installed (covered in step 3).
-3. kubectl configured to access kubernetes cluster.
+4. kubectl configured to access kubernetes cluster.

 Steps to create the scenario
 1. Clone this REPO